 Autonomic nervous system tests evaluate how well nerves that control automatic systems, like your circulatory system, are functioning.
 These in-office tests, offered at More MD, can help diagnose serious issues or even sources of chronic pain.
-Learn more about autonomic nervous system tests by scheduling an appointment at any of the practice’s locations in Surprise, Prescott, Prescott Valley, or Lake Havasu, Arizona.
+Learn more about autonomic nervous system tests by scheduling an appointment at any of the practice’s locations in Surprise, Prescott, Kingman, Gilbert, Yuma, or Lake Havasu City, Arizona.
 Click on the online scheduler or call your most convenient office.

 Your autonomic nervous system (ANS) is responsible for managing all of your internal bodily functions that keep your body running.
 Because of your autonomic nervous system, your heart beats regularly, food continuously digests, blood circulates freely, and your body temperature remains stable, to name a few effects.